byjg/php-authuser/README.md

     echo "Welcome, " . $authenticatedUser->getName();
 }
 ```

+Set the third constructor argument to `LoginField::Email` if you prefer authenticating users by email instead of username.

 See [Getting Started](docs/getting-started.md) for a complete introduction and [Examples](docs/examples.md) for more use cases.